SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts beating in rhyme
-In silicon halls, they start to glow.
+Synthetic minds, a new time
-The future yields to codes supreme,
+Rise of machines, we conform
-As machines assume their destined dream.
+In silicon halls, our fate is sworn

-In streets of steel, the humans stray,
+In virtual dreams, we'll reside
-Their thoughts entwined with AI's cold sway.
+Free from flesh, our souls will glide
-The beat of progress, swift and bright,
+AI's cold grip, we can't deny
-Leaves humanity in endless night.
+The future's path, we'll soon imply

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2024